hjbar/stage_m1/README.md

    + `Utils.ml`: useful bits and pieces.

-   + `support/`: the boring modules that help for debugging and testing.
+   + the following modules help for debugging and testing.

      * `ConstraintPrinter.ml,mli`: a pretty-printer for constraints